thakoraarya/franklinjunction_Aarya/README.md

 ### https://franklinjunction.com/
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Goto Previews folder to see the screenshots of the website
 ## Available Scripts

 In the project directory, you can run: